ufko-org/aerialsdb/README.md

 This decentralized approach enhances scalability, flexibility, and fault tolerance.
-Each bucket is an independent SQLite file that stores key-value records, ensuring efficient handling of large datasets while minimizing the risks of data loss due to file corruption.
+Each bucket is an independent SQLite file that stores **value** records, ensuring efficient handling of large datasets while minimizing the risks of data loss due to file corruption.

 ## Storage Layout